OLAC logo

 How do I test whether my static repository is valid?

-3. Using the OLAC validation service.
-After the static repository file has been placed on a publicly accessible web site (see next question), the final test of conformance to the OLAC Repositories standard is made by using the OLAC Archive Registration page.
-Simply paste the URL for the location of your repository file into the text box and click the "Validate Only" button.
 If the final line of the report says "SUCCESS," then you are ready to proceed to the registration step.
 On the other hand, if the final line says "FAILURE," you still have work to do.
 Make note of all the individual tests that failed and fix the offending content in the repository; then repeat the validation process.
-In the case of the XML Schema Validation, click on the "error logs" link to see the list of errors generated by the validator.
+In the case of failing to pass an XML Schema Validation test, click on the "error logs" link to see the list of errors generated by the validator.
 The two validators report the errors differently, so look at both logs to get a fuller idea of what is wrong.
+Before the job is finished, you will also want to test some of your records for metadata quality; see below on how to improve the quality of the metadata in your repository.

 Where do I put my repository when it is ready to publish?